 Removing the wall had a major impact on the look as did taking down the upper cabinets and replacing them with open floating shelves.
 The shelves were sourced from a shop in Greenpoint, Brooklyn, that specializes in salvage pieces.
 For the lower cabinets, they installed Ikea cabinets with Semihandmade doors and hardware.
-These new, more functional lower cabinets added more storage space that the couple needed.
+Floating shelves can make up for storage lost in the removal of upper cabinets.

 Finding savings to splurge

-When Alex and Jennifer Figueroa bought their beach house in East Hampton, they wanted to renovate it in order to meet their family’s needs.
-They have two young boys, so they wanted a space where the boys could run and play freely.
+When Jennifer and Alex Figueroa bought their beach house in East Hampton, they wanted to renovate it in order to meet their family’s needs.
+They have two young boys, so they wanted a space where they could run and play freely.
 This meant opening up the choppy layout and gutting the kitchen.

 “We felt excited about this part of the project,” says Alex.
 “We splurged on a wine fridge, quartz countertops, and an integrated refrigerator but otherwise kept the open kitchen fairly simple.”
-This “fairly simple” design included their contractor customizing Ikea cabinets with walnut panel doors.
+This “fairly simple” design included their contractor customizing Ikea cabinets with walnut panel doors for a two-toned look.
 He also added paneling on the ceiling for a luxe look.
 This took the 1970s home into the new millennium.